-Holiday mystery: Letters to Santa arrive at New York City apartment every year
+Holiday Mystery: Letters to Santa arrive at New York City apartment every year

-CHELSEA, Manhattan -- It's an annual holiday mystery: for some reason hundreds of letters addressed to Santa arrive to a specific apartment in Midtown every year.
+NEW YORK CITY -- It's an annual holiday mystery: for some reason hundreds of letters addressed to Santa arrive at a specific apartment in Midtown every year.
 The owner doesn't know why, but that didn't stop him from stepping into Kris Kringle's shoes.

 Jim Glaub moved into a building on West 22nd Street about 10 years ago and the previous tenant gave him a heads up.